Skip to content

 Where does AI in contract management still require human judgment?

-AI augments human judgment in contract management but does not replace it for negotiation strategy, complex or novel drafting, regulatory interpretation, and dispute resolution.
-These require legal analysis and contextual judgment that AI systems are not yet equipped to provide reliably.
-The most effective implementations treat AI as a tool that handles high-volume, structured tasks while freeing lawyers to focus on the work that requires their expertise.
+AI supports human judgment in contract management but does not replace it for negotiation strategy, complex or novel drafting, regulatory interpretation, and dispute resolution.
+These need legal analysis and contextual judgment that AI systems are not yet equipped to provide reliably.
+The most effective implementations treat AI as a tool that handles high-volume, structured tasks while freeing lawyers to focus on the work that needs their expertise.

 About Author